joshba1875/josh-bnb/ReadMe.md

 - Further abstract interfaces to expose service CRUD based on collection mutability (e.g. IServiceMutable<T> and IServiceImmutable<T>)
 - Implement DataAccessLayer to communicate with remote database
 - Further normalise the entities (rooms have a type to avoid further repeating groups)
-- Add unit tests to BLs and Services,incl. mocks for DBContext (suggest NUNIT /and Moq)
+- Add unit tests to BLs and Services, incl. mocks for DBContext (suggest NUNIT and Moq)
 - Host on Azure
-- Optimise data fetching via pagination and parameterisation -Optimise api performance and concurrency using async and tasks
+- Optimise data fetching via pagination and parameterisation
+- Optimise api performance and concurrency using async and tasks
-- further tweak EF implementation to better support optimisation for concurrent modification of dbcontext
+- Further tweak EF implementation to better support optimisation for concurrent modification of dbcontext